-- 5.1.
-In accordance with government funding rules students studying an apprenticeship will not be charged any tuition, examination or registration fees, the employer is responsible for the full cost of learning not covered by government funding. - 5.2.
-An employer can use their Levy Fund to cover the full cost of learning.
-In the event that there are insufficient funds in the Levy Fund to meet the cost of learning they will have to pay a contribution of 5% (10% for apprenticeships that started before 1 April 2019) of the total cost of learning (this is often called 'co-investment'). - 5.3.
-An employer who does not have a Levy Fund is required to make a contribution to the cost of learning for apprentices aged 19 and over and aged 16-18 if they have more than 50 employees.
-At the time of writing this was 5% (10% for apprenticeships that started before 1 April 2019) of the total cost of learning (this is often referred to as co-investment). - 5.4.
-From 1 April 2021 employers must ensure they create an account to manage their apprenticeships.
+- 5.1 In accordance with government funding rules students studying an apprenticeship will not be charged any tuition, examination or registration fees, the employer is responsible for the full cost of learning not covered by government funding. - 5.2 An employer can use their Levy Fund to cover the full cost of learning.
+In the event that there are insufficient funds in the Levy Fund to meet the cost of learning they will have to pay a contribution of 5% of the total cost of learning up to the funding band maximum (this is often called 'co-investment'). - 5.3 An employer who does not have a Levy Fund is required to make a contribution to the cost of learning for apprentices aged 19 and over and aged 16-18 if they have more than 50 employees.
+At the time of writing this was 5% of the total cost of learning up to the funding band maximum (this is often referred to as co-investment). - 5.4 If the cost of learning exceeds the funding band maximum then the employer is responsible for the full cost of learning over the funding band maximum in addition to any employer contribution referred to in 5.2 and 5.3. - 5.5 From 1 April 2021 employers must ensure they create an account to manage their apprenticeships.
 They must register with the Apprenticeship Service to reserve funding for any planned apprenticeship starts.
-Apprenticeship funds can be reserved for up to 6 months from the planned start date. - 5.5.
-Prior to learning commencing there will be a contract in place between the College and Employer that includes the total cost of learning, the amounts payable by the employer and payment method and terms. - 5.6.
-If at any point during or after learning has ended, an apprenticeship is deemed to not be eligible for government funding or such funding is withdrawn, the employer will be liable for the cost of the learning as detailed in the contract. - 5.7.
-Where an Apprentice attracts additional government funding known as 'incentive payments', the College will make the payment to the Employer within 30 working days of receiving the funds from the ESFA.
-The employer is responsible for the reimbursement of any incentive payments made in error, or where they or the student was or becomes ineligible for them. - 5.8.
-Where an Apprentice changes employer, leaves learning or is made redundant the funding will cease with effect from the date of the event.
-It is the employer's responsibility to ensure that no further payments over the pro-rated cost are made to the college from their Digital Account, - 5.9.
-Where the cost of an apprenticeship exceeds the maximum funding band or the cost of the EPA is greater than 20% of the maximum funding band, the Employer will be charged for the additional cost.
+Apprenticeship funds can be reserved for up to 6 months from the planned start date. - 5.6 Prior to learning commencing there will be a contract in place between the College and Employer that includes the total cost of learning, the amounts payable by the employer and payment method and terms. - 5.7 If at any point during or after learning has ended, an apprenticeship is deemed to not be eligible for government funding or such funding is withdrawn, the employer will be liable for the cost of the learning as detailed in the contract. - 5.8 Where an Apprentice attracts additional government funding known as 'incentive payments', the College will make the payment to the Employer within 30 working days of receiving the funds from the ESFA.
+The employer is responsible for the reimbursement of any incentive payments made in error, or where they or the student was or becomes ineligible for them. - 5.9 Where an Apprentice changes employer, leaves learning or is made redundant the funding will cease with effect from the date of the event.
+It is the employer's responsibility to ensure that no further payments over the pro-rated cost are made to the college from their Digital Account, - 5.10 Where the cost of an apprenticeship exceeds the maximum funding band or the cost of the EPA is greater than 20% of the maximum funding band, the Employer will be charged for the additional cost.

-6. Additional Charges
+6 Additional Charges